Polypipe Group (LON:PLP) Stock Rating Reaffirmed by Peel Hunt

 Several other research firms also recently commented on PLP.
-Jefferies Financial Group decreased their target price on shares of Polypipe Group from GBX 626 ($8.23) to GBX 576 ($7.58) and set a “buy” rating for the company in a research report on Thursday, March 19th.
-Berenberg Bank decreased their target price on shares of Polypipe Group from GBX 610 ($8.02) to GBX 520 ($6.84) and set a “buy” rating for the company in a research report on Friday, March 27th.
-Deutsche Bank raised shares of Polypipe Group to a “buy” rating and boosted their target price for the stock from GBX 435 ($5.72) to GBX 550 ($7.23) in a research report on Wednesday, March 18th.
-Finally, Shore Capital restated a “buy” rating on shares of Polypipe Group in a research note on Tuesday, March 17th.
-Three analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-The company has an average rating of “Buy” and a consensus price target of GBX 515.20 ($6.78).
+Berenberg Bank dropped their price objective on shares of Polypipe Group from GBX 610 ($8.02) to GBX 520 ($6.84) and set a buy rating on the stock in a report on Friday, March 27th.
+Jefferies Financial Group dropped their price objective on shares of Polypipe Group from GBX 626 ($8.23) to GBX 576 ($7.58) and set a buy rating on the stock in a report on Thursday, March 19th.
+Shore Capital reiterated a buy rating on shares of Polypipe Group in a research report on Tuesday, March 17th.
+Finally, Deutsche Bank upgraded shares of Polypipe Group to a buy rating and upped their price objective for the stock from GBX 435 ($5.72) to GBX 550 ($7.23) in a research report on Wednesday, March 18th.
+Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+The stock has a consensus rating of Buy and a consensus price target of GBX 515.20 ($6.78).

 Polypipe Group plc, through its subsidiaries, designs, develops, and manufactures plastic piping systems, water management solutions, and climate management solutions in the United Kingdom, other European countries, and internationally.
 The company offers above and below ground drainage pipes; cable protection, sewer system, surface water drainage, water management, and mining pipes; water and gas distribution pipes; pressure systems; underfloor heating pipes and manifolds, underfloor heating controls, red floor panels, overlay systems, suspended floor systems, clip rail systems, and staple systems; and ventilation systems, including rigid ducts, radial products, decentralized mechanical extract ventilation, intermittent extract fans, mechanical ventilation with heat recovery, and mechanical extract ventilation systems.